 These four components are briefly described below; subsequent sections of this Guide to CFP® Certification provide detailed information about each component.
 While the CFP® certification requirements may be changed from time to time, you will be expected to meet the requirements that are in place at the time you apply for the CFP® Certification Examination.

 The first step to CFP® certification is to acquire the knowledge required to deliver professional, competent and ethical financial planning services to clients, as outlined in the major personal financial planning topic areas identified by CFP Board’s most recent Job Analysis Study (See the list of Principal Topics).
 CFP Board’s coursework component requires the completion of a college-level program of study in personal financial planning, or an accepted equivalent (through Challenge Status or Transcript Review), including completion of a financial plan development (capstone) course registered with CFP Board.
 You must also have earned a bachelor’s degree (or higher) from a regionally-accredited college or university in order to obtain CFP® certification.
 The bachelor’s degree requirement is a condition of initial certification; however, it is not a requirement to be eligible to take the CFP® Certification Examination and does not need to be met before registering for the examination.
 CFP Board does not grant equivalencies or exceptions to the bachelor’s degree education requirement.

 After you have successfully met the education coursework requirement, you will be eligible to register for the CFP® Certification Examination.
-The CFP® Certification Examination assesses your ability to apply your financial planning knowledge, in an integrated format, to financial planning situations (See the Job Task Domains).
+The CFP® Certification Examination assesses your ability to apply your financial planning knowledge, in an integrated format, to financial planning situations (See the Principal Knowledge Topics).
 Combined with the education, experience, and ethics requirements, it assures the public that you have met a level of competency appropriate for professional practice.